daryoosh-falak-rafat/exercise/readme.md

       - I use docker every day in my current role but have never gone through a setup from scratch.
 While I now think I should have gone for an approach that was quicker to set up I am happy that I managed to get it set up and working even thought it threw up many issues that I managed to solve
     - How I would prefer to solve issues (if I can do it at a database level I will try)
     - How I try to ensure code is readable and self documenting
+    - My consideration to the u
     - What I feel is the start of a well-structured and self-contained application
 - What I would have done under different circumstances
     - Separate routes into groups and then have them in separate modules
-    - Full dependency injection
+    - Full dependency injection and avoided using 'new' everywhere to create classes
     - Follow REST standards
+    - Ensure proper response codes are returned for each request
+    - Parameter checking to provide appropriate response messages if there are any errors in what is sent
     - Use an ORM or database abstraction package such as DBAL to make the DAOs cleaner
     - Use middleware to ensure all requests apart from login are authenticated
     - Use Phinx seeders to allow the API to be used straight away without needing to create users or swipes
     - Added unit and integration tests to avoid the need to manually test each endpoint
     - Implement better logging and also have a debugger like Xdebug to speed things along